 Nominations now open for the 2020 Clark County Green Awards!

 The 2020 Clark County Green Awards event is on March 18 at Kiggins Theatre in downtown Vancouver.
-Nominations are open now and due by Jan.
-10.
+Nominations are open now and due by 5 pm on Jan.
+17.

 The Clark County Green Awards is an annual celebration of our community's best environmental champions.
 Awards are given to recognize outstanding sustainability work being done by individuals, organizations and businesses in Clark County.
 The awards presented are: